Tame Grand County

 ”Go” before you go

-Use bathroom facilities at your home base before heading out so as to try and avoid having to go while exploring.
+Use the bathroom facilities at your home base before embarking on your adventure to reduce the need to go while exploring.

 Stay on marked trails